opulencephp/docs/application.md

 class MyBootstrapper extends Bootstrappers\Bootstrapper {
-    // This will be run before any bootstrappers` run() methods have been called public function registerBindings(IoC\IContainer $container)
+    // This will be run before any bootstrappers' run() methods have been called public function registerBindings(IoC\IContainer $container)
     {
         // Create our Posts object